Smoot–Hawley Tariff Act: Opponents

-In May 1930, a petition was signed by 1,028 economists in the United States asking President Hoover to veto the legislation.
+In May 1930, a petition was signed by 1,028 economists in the United States asking President Hoover to veto the legislation (the petition was ultimately signed by over 1,250 economists).
 The petition was organized by Paul Douglas, Irving Fisher, James T. F. G. Wood, Frank Graham, Ernest Patterson, Henry Seager, Frank Taussig, and Clair Wilcox.
 Automobile executive Henry Ford also spent an evening at the White House trying to convince Hoover to veto the bill, calling it "an economic stupidity".
 J. P. Morgan's Chief Executive Thomas W. Lamont said he "almost went down on [his] knees to beg Herbert Hoover to veto the asinine Hawley–Smoot tariff".

 While Hoover joined the economists in opposing the bill, calling it "vicious, extortionate, and obnoxious" because he felt it would undermine the commitment he had pledged to international cooperation, he eventually signed the bill after he yielded to influence from his own political party (Republican), his Cabinet (who had threatened to resign), and other business leaders.
 After the bill became law, in retaliation, Canada and other countries raised their own tariffs on U.S. goods.
 Franklin D. Roosevelt spoke against the act during his successful campaign for president in 1932.

 Retaliation

-Most of the decline in trade was due to a plunge in GDP in the U.S. and worldwide.
+Most of the decline in trade was due to a plunge in gross domestic product (GDP) in the U.S. and worldwide.
 Beyond that was an additional decline.
 Some countries protested and others also retaliated with trade restrictions and tariffs.
 American exports to the protesters fell by 18%, and exports to those which retaliated fell by 31%.
 Threats of retaliation by other countries began long before the bill was enacted into law in June 1930.
 As the House of Representatives passed it in May 1929, boycotts broke out, and foreign governments moved to increase rates against American products, although US rates could be increased or decreased by the Senate or by the conference committee.

 By September 1929, Hoover's administration had received protest notes from 23 trading partners, but the threats of retaliatory actions were ignored.
 In May 1930, Canada, the most loyal trading partner for the U.S., took action by imposing new tariffs on 16 products which accounted altogether for approximately 30% of U.S. exports to Canada.
 Later, Canada forged closer economic links with the British Empire via the British Empire Economic Conference of 1932.
 Nations other than Canada that enacted retaliatory tariffs included Cuba, Mexico, France, Italy, Spain, Argentina, Australia, New Zealand, and Switzerland.
 France and Britain protested and developed new trading partners.
 Germany developed a system of trade via clearing.

 The economic depression worsened for workers and farmers despite Smoot and Hawley's promises of prosperity from high tariffs.
 Consequently, Hawley lost re-nomination, while Smoot was one of 12 Republican senators who lost their seats in the 1932 elections, with the swing being the largest in Senate history, being equaled in 1958 and 1980.